geudde/attic-chest/pages/02.season-1/10.meeting-10/03.anacreon-43/docs.md

 ##### To the Grasshopper

 Grasshopper how I envy thee!
-Who from yonder lofty Tree
+Who from yonder lofty tree
-When refresh’d with wholesome Dews
+When refresh’d with wholesome dews
-Which ev’ry Morn for thee renews:
+Which ev’ry morn for thee renews:
-Like a Monarch from the Spray
+Like a monarch from the spray
-Pourest thy Song the live-long Day.
+Pourest thy song the live-long day.
-Lord thou callest thyself of All
+Lord thou callest thyself of all
-That within thy Vision fall
+That within thy vision fall
 What the fruitful fields produce
-Or the Vine’s or Olive’s Juice
+Or the vine’s or olive’s juice
-Thou art still the Peasant’s Friend
+Thou art still the peasant’s friend
-His Labours thou dost ne’er offend.
+His labours thou dost ne’er offend.
-All Mankind aye welcome Thee,
+All mankind aye welcome thee,
-Sweet Prophet of Festivity:
+Sweet prophet of festivity:
-For thou blest Harbinger dost bring
+For thou blest harbinger dost bring
-Tiding of the Approach of Spring.
+Tiding of the approach of spring.
 While thee the Muses ever love
 Daughters of all powerful Jove,
-Phoebus on thee confers his Song,
+Phoebus on thee confers his song,
-And ranks thee his gay Train among.
+And ranks thee his gay train among.
-Old Age himself thee ne’er affrights,
+Old age himself thee ne’er affrights,
-But only brings thee new Delights.
+But only brings thee new delights.
-Free from all Pain with Wisdom fraught
+Free from all pain with wisdom fraught
-Thou Lover of the tuneful Thought.
+Thou lover of the tuneful thought.
-Offspring of Earth, but without mortal Blood,
+Offspring of earth, but without mortal blood,
-Thou almost art the Equal of a God.
+Thou almost art the equal of a god.

 ---

-The senior Editor is solicited to describe the Particulars in which the τέττιξ of the Greeks and the Cicada of the Romans differ from the English Grasshopper.
+The senior Editor is solicited to describe the particulars in which the τέττιξ of the Greeks and the cicada of the Romans differ from the English grasshopper.